ottokruse/aws-logs-sink/README.md

 Stream logs to AWS CloudWatch Logs.

+Either pipe your log lines to `stdin` from the CLI, or use this module programmatically in NodeJS––it exposes a NodeJS [writable stream](https://nodejs.org/api/stream.html#writable-streams).

 ## Can't I just use the AWS CLI/SDK?

 Yes, but streaming logs to CloudWatch Logs is slightly less trivial than you might think, because each successive `putLogEvents` call must include the log stream's `nextSequenceToken` from the previous `putLogEvents` call.
-This module is a small wrapper around the JavaScript AWS SDK (V3) to make it easy for you.
+This module is a small wrapper around the JavaScript AWS SDK (V3) to make streaming logs easy.

 ## CLI usage